dr0i/lobid/documentationMAB2ToRDF.md

 088	|	FREI DEFINIERBARE ANWENDERSPEZIFISCHE ANGABEN, KENNZEICHEN UND CODES | Used for creating reset item id.
 089	|	Bandangaben in Vorlageform | Mapping on bibo/volume.
 Used for [ns-lobid-vocab]numbering and creating title by concating superordinated title and volume number.
 One of the alternatives for non-existing 425.
 090	|	Bandangaben in Sortierform | Mapping on bibo/volume.
 Used for [ns-lobid-vocab]numbering and creating title by concating superordinated title and volume number.
+1?? |  | If something matches a GND-id in the 100s fields then it is put into creatorPersonId to work with it.
+Is put into marcrelName to test if it matches specific LoC vocabulary of bibo.
 100	|	Name der 1.
-Person in Ansetzungsform |
+Person in Ansetzungsform | Used for creatorLabel and then mapped on dc/terms/creator.
 101	|	Verweisungsformen zum Namen der 1.
 Person |
 102	|	Identifikationsnummer des Personennamensatzes der 1.
-Person |
+Person | Used for creatorLabel and then mapped on dc/terms/creator.
 103	|	Körperschaft, bei der die 1.
 Person beschäftigt ist |
 104	|	Name der 2.
-Person in Ansetzungsform |
+Person in Ansetzungsform | Used for creatorLabel and then mapped on dc/terms/creator.
+104f mapped on id.loc.gov/vocabulary/relators/hnr if GND-id.
 105	|	Verweisungsformen zum Namen der 2.
 Person |
 106	|	Identifikationsnummer des Personennamensatzes der 2.
 Person |
 107	|	Körperschaft, bei der die 2.
 Person beschäftigt ist |
-…	|	|
+… 1[02468][048]	|	| Used for creatorLabel and then mapped on dc/terms/creator.
 196	|	Name der 25.
 Person in Ansetzungsform |
 197	|	Verweisungsformen zum Namen der 25.
 Person |
 198	|	Identifikationsnummer des Personennamensatzes der 25.
 Person |
 199	|	Körperschaft, bei der die 25.
 Person beschäftigt ist |
+2?? | | If something matches a GND-id in the 200s fields then it is put into creatorCorporateBodyId and contributorCorporateBodyId to work with it.
 200	|	Name der 1.
 Körperschaft in Ansetzungsform |
 201	|	Verweisungsformen zum Namen der 1.
 Körperschaft |
 202	|	Identifikationsnummer des Körperschaftsnamensatzes der 1.
 Körperschaft |